-Suggested guidelines for starting a 11th step meditation meeting in your area.
+Suggested guidelines for starting a 11th Step Meditation Meeting in your area plus Meeting Format

 It is our collective experience that having at least two or more people who are committed to chairing and supporting the meeting for at least one year is critical to getting the meeting established.
 At that time the regular tradition of ro-tating chairpersons according to individual group conscious decision can be implemented.